V. J. Sabu Joseph

-V. J. Sabu Joseph is a film editor working in the Tamil Film Industry.
+V. J. Sabu Joseph is a film editor working in the Tamil film industry.
 His work on Vallinam brought him the National Film Award for Best Editing in the year 2013–2014.

 Career

-He entered his Film Editing career in 2002.
-He had previously worked as an associate Film editor with prominent Film editors-JN Harsha and Anthony before establishing himself as an Independent Editor.
-The First film to be edited by him was ‘Aanmai Thavarael’ (2011).
-He went on to win a National award for his work on Vallinam (2014).
-The Directorate of film Awards acclaimed the work with the award and cited the following comment "An excellent pace set in this sport based film by the editor.
+He entered his film editing career in 2002.
+He had previously worked as an associate film editor with prominent film editors – JN Harsha and Anthony – before establishing himself as an independent editor.
+The first film to be edited by him was Aanmai Thavarael (2011).
+He went on to win a National Film Award for his work on Vallinam (2014).
+The Directorate of Film Awards acclaimed the work with the award and cited the following comment: "An excellent pace set in this sport based film by the editor.
 The match sequences have been masterly cut."